Joshnneal/Joshnneal.github.io/_pages/about.md

   - /about.html
 ---

 Thanks for visiting my website!
+Currently in the process of completion, apologize for broken links!
 ---

 I am a clinical science student in the [ANDLab](https://fbri.vtc.vt.edu/people-directory/primary-faculty/king-casas.html) in the Psychology Department in [Virginia Tech](https://psyc.vt.edu/).